 RS: The Top 500 Songs in Modern Music History.

 Song #386: Losing My Religion by R.E.M.

 The history of many bands who enjoyed long careers is such that their work evolved and became more complex, more confident and, in the end, more interesting than the work that initially launched their careers.
-This can certainly be said of The Beatles and The Rolling Stones and, it can certainly be said of R.E.M.
+This can certainly be said of The Beatles and The Rolling Stones and it can certainly be said of R.E.M. as well.
 While I am more a fan of their “early stuff”, I recognize the beauty of much of what they produced in the second half of their career.
-“Losing My Religion”, with its mandolin cords and angel winged video elevated R.E.M. to a higher musical plain; an ascension that many viewed as welcome.
-So, without further delay, here is R.E.M. with “Losing My Religion”.
+With its mandolin cords and angel winged video, “Losing My Religion” elevated R.E.M. to a higher musical plain.
+An ascension that many viewed as welcome.
+Without further delay, here is R.E.M. with “Losing My Religion”.
 Enjoy.

 The link to the official website for R.E.M. can be found here.

 Thanks to Rolling Stone Magazine for helping to inspire the writing of this post.
 A link to their website can be found here.

 ***As always, all original content contained within this post remains the sole property of the author.
 No portion of this post shall be reblogged, copied or shared in any manner without the express written consent of the author. ©2021 http://www.tommacinneswriter.com